-Plasma samples will be collected and analysis may be performed on biomarkers that may play a role in the LY2835219 mechanism of action (refer to Attachment 1).
-The evaluation of these samples may involve analysis of DNA, RNA, and proteins (including any of these components derived from exosomes) to investigate their association with observed clinical outcomes to study drug.
-The samples will be coded with the patient number and stored for up to a maximum 15 years.
+Plasma samples will be collected and analysis may be performed on circulating biomarkers that may play a role in the abemaciclib mechanism of action (refer to Attachment 1).
+A plasma sample will be collected at baseline prior to randomization.
+Patients who have entered the study based on a local KRAS result may omit this baseline sample; however, it is not a deviation if submitted.
+This sample will be collected separately at the time of FFPE tumor tissue request.
+For patients who submitted FFPE tumor tissue in pre-screening, the baseline plasma sample may be drawn at the time of other laboratory blood samples.
+Additional plasma samples will be collected from all randomized patients on Cycle 1 Day 1 and Cycle 2 Day 1.
+The evaluation of these samples may involve analysis of DNA, RNA, KRAS mutations, and proteins (including any of these components derived from exosomes) to investigate their association with observed clinical outcomes to study drug, and may assist in future development of a liquid biopsy test for KRAS.
+The samples will be coded with the patient number and stored for up to a maximum 15 years unless otherwise determined by government or local law.
 Details for collecting, processing, and storing the samples are similar to those provided in Section 10.4.3.2.